The Maintenance of Certification Program

 If you are currently certified…

 - And, a member of ISCD, the MOC program is included as a member benefit with no additional charge aside from your annual membership fee.
-At your next recertification, simply complete the recertification application and submit with payment.
 Be sure your ISCD membership is kept current!
 This automatically enrolls you in the MOC program.

-- Or, if you do NOT wish to be an ISCD Member when you recertify by application, you will automatically be enrolled in MOC for one year and will then need to pay MOC dues annually.
+- Or, if you do NOT wish to be an ISCD Member, you will automatically be enrolled in MOC for the first year after successfully passing the exam and will then need to pay MOC dues annually.

 If you want to become certified…